the seduction

 prev[4] = 2(D now points back past C to B)

-four array writes. no memory allocation. no pointer chasing across cache lines. no calling free() and praying the allocator doesn't fragment.
+two array reads, two array writes. no memory allocation. no pointer chasing across cache lines. no calling free() and praying the allocator doesn't fragment.

 the data at index 3 is still there. we just routed around it. if you walked the raw array with a debugger, you'd see C sitting between B and D, fully intact, no indication anything happened. it is present in every physical sense and absent in every logical one.